boundtotheearth/tp/docs/UserGuide.md

 Attention all freelancers, here is an application you have always wanted, but never got to experience!

 We freelancers are always busy managing multiple projects at once.
 On top of that, each project comes with its own tasks and deadlines.
-This list is endless, but sadly, our brain capacity is exhausive.
+This list is endless, but sadly, our brain capacity is exhaustive.

 As freelancers ourselves, we understand.
 We too have had times where we woke up feeling fresh, before realising (with a shiver down our spine) that we have completely forgotten about a certain project deadline.